 In March 1277, the Parisian bishop Étienne Tempier issues a list of 219 forbidden propositions.
 The list includes the notion that “happiness is found in this life, and not in another”.
-The Archbishop of Canterbury soon back up Tempier in a double assault on heresy.
+The Archbishop of Canterbury issues the same list.

-Most of the condemned propositions come from the works of Aristotle or Aristotelian philosophers like Thomas Aquinas, Siger of Brabant, Ibn Rushd (Averoës) and Ibn Sina (Avicenna).
+Most of the condemned propositions revolve around the thoughts of Aristotle and Aristotelian philosophers like Thomas Aquinas, Siger of Brabant, Ibn Rushd (Averoës) and Ibn Sina (Avicenna).

 C. 1287–1347: William of Ockham

 1299-1369: Nicholas of Autrecourt

 The philosopher Nicholas of Autrecourt – also known as the ‘Medieval Hume’ – is convicted of false teaching in 1346.
 He is sentenced to burn his works and stripped of his title as master of arts.